 Yet we were all born with a body primed and ready to express our needs through emotions.
 The basic emotions with which we started life remain with us as we mature and they influence all that we feel, think, do, and say.
 These universal modes of expression are human nature’s building blocks for expression.

 Few people have developed a heightened sense of bodily awareness and physical emotion self-regulation.
 Unfortunately, for far too many years, emotion has been addressed primarily from a purely psychological point of view.
 The perpetuation of a mind-body disconnect has caused us to live almost exclusively in our heads.
-However, with somatic sensing education and training, we can learn to more accurately recognize what we are feeling and express it clearly to others.
+However, with somatic sensing lessons that also provide specific physical patterns in breath and muscle behavior to look for that can be ilinked to emotions, we can learn to more accurately recognize what we are feeling, shift and regulate our expressions, and express them more clearly to others.